Synthetixio/SIPs/content/sccp/sccp-149.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to lower fees on atomic swaps to 20 bp and increase the volume per block on all exchanges to sUSD 5 million per block.
+This SCCP proposes to lower fees on atomic swaps to 20 bp and increase the volume per block on all atomic exchanges to sUSD 5 million per block.

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->